MissVeronica/um-admin-user-profile-update-email/README.md

 # UM Admin User Profile Update Email

-An email template for sending an email to the site admin when an UM User Profile is updated
+An email template for sending an email to the site admin when an UM User Profile is updated either by the User or a Site Admin both from WP User -> Edit and the UM Profile Form.

-either by the User or a Site Admin both from WP User -> Edit and the UM Profile Form.
+Enter the UM Profile Form IDs when emails should be sent in UM Settings -> Email -> Profile is updated email, where you also can customize the email template.

 ## Installation
 Install by adding the file source.php to your child-theme’s functions.php file